MdShafikulIslam1/book-catelog-backend-sql/README.md

 ### User(customer,admin):

-- can signup with giving his/her some basic information
+- signup with giving his/her some basic information
-- can signin with email and password
+- signin with email and password
+- get profile data

 ### Customer:

-- can get all categories
+- get all categories
-- can get a specific category
+- get a specific category
+- get all book
+- get Books By CategoryId
+- get single book
+- create order
+- get all order for specific customer
+- get single order for specific customer

 ### Admin:

-- can see all users
+- see all users
-- can get a single user
+- get a single user
-- can update user
+- update user
-- can delete user
+- delete user
-- can create category for book
+- create category for book
-- can get all categories
+- get all categories
-- can get a specific category
+- get a specific category
-- can update category
+- update category
-- can delete category
+- delete category
+- create book
+- get all book
+- get Books By CategoryId
+- get single book
+- update book
+- delete book
+- get all orders
+- get single order for specific admin